DeForest (name)

 DeForest (and variant spellings) can be used as a surname or given name.

-Deforest is a name of French origin, and it means "from the forest".
-It is a strong and powerful name that is perfect for a baby boy.
+DeForest is a name of French origin, and it means "from the forest".
 The name Deforest is a combination of two words, "de" and "forest".
 The prefix "de" is derived from the Latin word "de", which means "from" or "of".
 The word "forest" is derived from the Latin word "forestis", which means "woodland".

 Notable people with the name include: